apache/beam/website/www/site/content/en/blog/dyi-content-discovery-platform-genai-beam.md

 ### Solution's Notes

-The provided solution is clearly not production ready.
+The provided solution is clearly not production ready, but it can serve as a kickstarter for similar use cases or for learning purposes.
 Many of the configuration values for the extraction pipeline and security restrictions are provided only as examples (service account and domain based access).
+The solution does not propagate the existing ACLs of the ingested content, so all the users that have access to the service endpoints will have access to summarizations of the ingested content from those original documents.
 Also we didn’t dive into the observability aspects (which Dataflow, CloudRun and API Gateway services cover in abundance), version update processes, consolidated logging and alerts for performance or consumption/efficiency.
 These topics may be covered in a subsequent blog post.

 ### Source Code Notes

 The source code for the content discovery platform can be found available in [Github](https://github.com/prodriguezdefino/content-dicovery-platform-gcp), and can be quickly deployed in any GCP service for a test run.
 The repository includes source code for the integration services, the multi-language ingestion pipeline, and the deployment automation for all its components through Terraform.
 Consider that deployment may take up to 90 minutes to create and configure all the needed resources.
 Also some additional documentation regarding the deployment requisites and some example REST interactions can be found in the repository README file.

-## Use our examples
+## Recap

 This article discusses the use of Generative AI and LLM-based services to improve, automate, and add creativity to existing solutions that deal with information and data.
 It then describes a common use case for a content discovery platform using Google Cloud Platform services.
 The main goal of the use case is to exemplify how to use the available technologies and services together, serve as a quick start reference, and ease the learning curve for LLM and Generative AI capabilities, simplifying their adoption for production use cases.
 The code [repository](https://github.com/prodriguezdefino/content-dicovery-platform-gcp) should serve as a starting point to understand how to resolve the integration challenges and the interaction examples that build rich context for LLM requests, or resolve streaming ingestion and semantic matching, looking to really take advantage of near real time Generative AI use cases.